SharkSnack/shiren-ds2/content/items/grass.md

 # Overview

-- Use a grass or seed item to apply the item's effect to Asuka.
+- Use a grass or seed item to apply the item's effect to Shiren.
-    - In addition, all grass and seed items replenish 5% fullness.
+    - In addition, all grass and seed items replenish 5 fullness.
 - Throw a grass or seed item at a creature to apply the item's effect to that creature.

 # Summary